 If you make him feel like an equal partner who is helping you search for a solution to your problem, not an adversary, his instincts to make you happy will kick in.
 This idea leads us to the next point:

-• Remember that you are on the same team.
 He’s not leaving the toilet seat up because he is on a personal mission to drive you nuts, it’s simply a habit.
-Unless he’s kind of a jerk (why are you there anyway, you have much worse problems than nagging to contend with.
+Unless he’s kind of a jerk (why are you there anyway? you have much worse problems than nagging to contend with.
 Leave now!), he isn’t trying to piss you off and ruin your evening.
 Stop acting like his annoying habits are a personal vendetta to kill your happiness.

 Addressing your issues with him in a way that shows him you know you are in this together, and even offering up a compromise of your own, will be much more effective than screaming, “for God’s sake, the toilet seat??
 AGAIN???
 What’s it going to take??”
 Consider how you would respond to what you plan on saying to him before you say it.
 If it sounds like you’re a drill instructor and he’s a small child, say something better.